6 Best Air Rifles: Which is right for you?

 FX Maverick Compact Review

 This is another air rifle that falls under the heading of higher-end, but it really is worth it.
 They offer the compact sized FX Maverick in .177, .22, .25, and .30 caliber.
 This compact version is made specifically for shooting heavier pellets and features the company’s dual regulators.
-The purpose of the dual regulators is for the first regulator to provide the first stage or pressure reduction before the second regulator provides its own reduction.
-That process takes stress off the second regulator and tightens up standard deviation for greater shot-to-shot consistency.
+The purpose of having dual regulators is for the first regulator to execute the initial stage of pressure reduction, followed by the second regulator performing its own reduction.
+That process takes stress off the second regulator and tightens up the standard deviation for greater shot-to-shot consistency.
 Both regulators have external adjustment knobs.

 This air gun has a trigger that’s smooth out of the box and is, in fact, one of the nicer air gun triggers on the market.
 The gun delivers great results on target.
-Thanks to its .30 caliber chambering, it can take large game.
+Thanks to its .30 caliber chambering, it can take medium sized game to large game.
 With its 13 round capacity, you could use this gun on a sounder of feral hogs with great success.

 Best semi-auto Western Rattler .357